Best wetsuit bags: Wet dry bags for triathletes

 Each colour contains the same capacity of 22 litres, with a roll top closure and buckle design that doubles up as a handle for easy carrying.

-It has two backpack straps to make your trips a little easier if you have some distance to travel before or after your swim, as well as an additional front pocket to store any extra items that you’d like to keep separate from your wetsuit.
+It has two backpack straps to make your trips a little easier if you have some distance to travel before or after your swim.
+The front pocket stores any extra items that you’d like to separate from your wetsuit.

 Features to look out for in a wetsuit bag